MightyCoderX/.dotfiles/README.md

 ## TODOs
 ### Shell
-- [ ] Choose a shell, see if I can stick to bash with a readline substitute or at max use zsh (no fish, cause it has fish bones!)
+- [ ] Choose a shell, see if I can stick to bash with a readline substitute or at max use zsh (no fish, cause it has fish bones, and is bloated!)
+- [ ] Custom prompt with catppuccin colors

 ### Hypr